what is a sole proprietorship

 • Notarized signature declaration

-• Business lease agreement or property ownership document (if applicable)
+• Lease agreement or ownership certificate of the workplace (if applicable)

-Sole proprietorships are required to pay various taxes based on their earnings.
-These include:
+Sole proprietorships are obliged to pay various taxes based on their earnings, including:

-• Value Added Tax (VAT): Applied to the revenue from commercial activities.
+• Value Added Tax (VAT): Applied on revenue from commercial activities.

-• Provisional Tax: Paid quarterly and credited against income tax.
+• Prepaid Tax: Paid quarterly and credited against income tax.

-• Stamp Tax: Levied on official documents and contracts.
+• Stamp Duty: Tax on official documents and contracts.

-• Withholding Tax: Applied to income tax deducted from employee salaries.
+• Withholding Tax: Related to the declaration and payment of income tax deducted from employees' salaries.

-What to Know Before Establishing a Sole Proprietorship?
+Things to Know Before Establishing a Sole Proprietorship

-Some important points to consider before establishing a sole proprietorship include:
+Some important points to consider before establishing a sole proprietorship are:

 • Sole proprietorships may be subject to high tax rates based on income level.